Updated: April 2026

 Pollinators (Bees, Birds, Insects)

-Pollinators are essential for agricultural productivity and ecosystem stability.
+Pollinators are essential for agricultural productivity and ecosystem resilience.
+Without them, global food systems would be severely disrupted.

 Key services include: